 Are all schools that offer online MBA programs accredited?

-There are schools that offer fully accredited MBA programs in communications online; however, there are some institutions with no accreditation whatsoever.
-It’s important for prospective students to do their research when applying to any online school to ensure they’re receiving education from a qualified institution.
+Some schools offer fully accredited MBA programs in communications online; however, some institutions have no accreditation.
+Prospective students need to do their research when applying to any online school to ensure they’re receiving education from a qualified institution.
 Students can check a school’s status online by searching the United States Department of Education’s database of accredited programs12.

 Isn’t it better to obtain my MBA in a classroom setting?

 For some students, the structure of classroom learning is a necessity.
-They require group study, individualized attention, and a strict schedule to succeed.
-However, many students possess the necessary discipline to complete their studies online, and for those who require the flexibility to work at their own place, online learning is a perfectly viable option.
+They require a group study, individualized attention, and a strict schedule to succeed.
+However, many students possess the necessary discipline to complete their studies online.
+For those who require the flexibility to work at their own place, online learning is a perfectly viable option.